MChiemelie/MChiemelie/README.md

 - 🏆I am proud to share my [LinkedIn CSS Badge🏅](https://ng.linkedin.com/in/melikamchiemelie?trk=profile-badge), and I'm into writing shorter, simpler JavaScript as possible.

+- I always have expereience a great experience working with **Firebase**.

+- I also have good knowlegde of **RDBMSs**, **MySQL** precisely.

-- 🌱💻📖 I’m currently learning **React.js, Next.js, Node.js, and Express.js.**
+- 🌱💻📖 I’m currently learning **React.js, Next.js, Node.js, and Express.js**.

-- 🖥📗📘After that, I would be really learn **TypeScript, NextUI**.
+- 🖥📗📘After that, I would be really learn **TypeScript, NextUI, MongoDB**.
 Learning never ends in a developer's world.

 - 👯 I’m looking to collaborate on **[Picbot](https://github.com/segunajibola/picbot)**.
 A website built by **[Segun Ajibola](https://github.com/segunajibola/picbot)** that generates images when keywords are searched.

 - 👨‍💻 All of my projects are available on  [My Repo](https://github.com/MChiemelie?tab=repositories)

-- 💬 Feel share any issues you're having with **HTML5, CSS3, Semantic HTML, Responsive Web Design, SEO best pratices for your next multi-billion dollar To-Do application that runs on Node**.
+- 💬 Feel share any issues you're having with **HTML5, CSS3, Semantic HTML, Responsive Web Design, SEO best practices** for your next multi-billion dollar To-Do application that runs on Node only.

-- 📄 Know about my experiences [View My Resume](https://drive.google.com/file/d/1pPGA2RqOp7Cn2B4RjdUppWlsxLHNxw3W/view?usp=sharing)
+- 📄 Know about my experiences and education [View My Resume](https://drive.google.com/file/d/1pPGA2RqOp7Cn2B4RjdUppWlsxLHNxw3W/view?usp=sharing) for free!

-- You can reach via my email, **melikamchukwemelie@gmail.com** or any of my social media below.
+- You can reach me via my email, **melikamchukwemelie@gmail.com** or any of my social media below.

-- 😄 Pronouns: He/His
+- 😄 Pronouns: He/His/Him

 - ⚡ Fun fact **The More You Fuck Around, The More You gonna Find Out!**